The Farmhouse Cabinet Makeover

 I also added these wheels to the bottom of the cabinet.
 Easy peasy, just lined them up and screwed them in.

 Now this farmhouse cabinet is ready to be a centerpiece in our home for years to come.
 Instead of being stuck in the closet collecting dust!
+Pair this up with the perfect DIY farmhouse drop cloth curtains to complete the look.

 I couldn’t wait to fill it up with so many decor goodies!
 Some of them are thrift store and yard sale finds, like the books, the antlers, and the vintage scale.

-The signs and olive tree plant were DIY projects, and the rest of the decor, the greenery in the black pot, the black potted succulent, the blackbird (sold out), the moss ball, and the chippy white bowl filled with pieces of this boxwood garland were found at Target and Hobby Lobby.
+The signs and faux olive tree plant were DIY projects, and the rest of the decor, the greenery in the black pot, the black potted succulent, the blackbird (sold out), the moss ball, and the chippy white bowl filled with pieces of this boxwood garland were found at Target and Hobby Lobby.

-More Cabinet Makeovers
+More Cabinet Makeover Ideas

 - Painted Hallway Cabinet Makeover